HVQuan02/mask_algat/README.md

 ### Video preprocessing

 Before training the model on any video dataset, the videos must be preprocessed and converted to an appropriate format for efficient data loading.
-Specifically, we sample 25 frames per video for YLIMED and 30 frames per video for MiniKinetics.
+Specifically, we sample 25 frames per video for YLIMED [1] and 30 frames per video for MiniKinetics [2].
-A global frame feature representation is obtained using a  Vision Transformer (ViT) [1] or CLIP [2] backbone.
-Moreover, a local frame feature representation is also obtained, i.e., Detic is used as object detector (OD) [3] and a feature representation for each object is obtained by applying the network backbone (ViT or CLIP) for each object region.
+A global frame feature representation is obtained using a  Vision Transformer (ViT) [3] or CLIP [4] backbone.
+Moreover, a local frame feature representation is also obtained, i.e., Detic is used as object detector (OD) [5] and a feature representation for each object is obtained by applying the network backbone (ViT or CLIP) for each object region.
 After the video preprocessing stage (i.e. running the Detic and network backbone), the dataset root directory must contain the following subdirectories:
 * When ViT backbone is used:
   * ```vit_global/```: Numpy arrays of size 9x768 (or 30x768) containing the global frame feature vectors for each video (the 9 (30) frames, times the 768-element vector for each frame).